inwinstack/ckad-training/javier-carnero/session-02/exercise-02/README.md

 # S02 Exercise II Solution

-Kubernetes exercise deploying a Wordpress and Drupal instances connected to an instance of MariaDB.
+Kubernetes exercise deploying a Wordpress instance connected to an instance of MariaDB.

 ## What's implemented